HomereAMK/Gskimming/Markdowns/01_wrangling_n_skmer.md

-## The script is launching Skmer on /path/to/folder/*.fastq.gz
+## The script is launching Skmer preprocessing pipeline on /path/to/folder/*.fastq.gz
 # For ClupeaAtmore

 ```bash